PiotrJurek/PiotrJurek/README.md

 I'm a Computer Science student at Lodz University of Technology with willingness to learn all new things related to IT.
 C# is my passion, with C++ in a solid second place.
 I don't like remembering everything, so documentation is my best friend.
 <br>
-<blockquote> "Never memorize what you can look up in books" -Albert Einstein </blockquote>

 ### 👨🏻‍💻 What I can do very well:
 <img src="https://github.com/devicons/devicon/blob/master/icons/csharp/csharp-original.svg" title="CSharp" alt="CSharp" width="40" height="40"/>&nbsp;